TL;DR

 average improvement

-Google Ads optimization isn't a one-time activity — it's a continuous process that separates campaigns with 2x ROAS from those with 5x ROAS.
-In this guide I share 30 tactics I use in practice with clients across different industries.
+Google Ads optimization isn't a one-time task — it's the continuous process that separates campaigns earning 2x ROAS from those earning 5x.
+In this guide I share the 30 tactics I use with my clients across a range of industries.
+Every tactic is aimed at improving conversion volume or efficiency.

-These tactics aren't theory from Google Help Center.
-Each has been tested on real accounts with real budgets.
-Some delivered dramatic improvements, others marginal — but all passed the test of practice.
+These tactics aren't theory from the Google Help Center.
+Each one has been tested on real accounts with real budgets.
+Some delivered dramatic improvements, others marginal gains — but every one has survived contact with practice.

 Why optimization is key to success

-Pareto principle (80/20 rule) in Google Ads states: 20% of optimizations deliver 80% of results.
-Problem is most people don't know which 20% to work on.
-That's why I organized these 30 tactics by priority — start with structure, then move forward.
+The Pareto principle (the 80/20 rule) applies to Google Ads: 20% of optimizations deliver 80% of the results.
+The problem is that most people don't know which 20% to work on.
+That's why these 30 tactics are organized by priority — start with structure, then work your way forward.

-In January 2026 I took over an account where campaign ran 6 months without optimization.
+In January 2026 I took over an account whose campaigns had run for 6 months without any optimization.
 CPA was $85.
-After 4 weeks applying these tactics: CPA $42.
+After 4 weeks of applying these tactics: CPA $42.
 Same budget, double the conversions.

 Account structure optimization